This section provides assistance in the design and delivery of tests and examinations.

 - Have the percentage of marks allocated to the test reallocated to the examination.

-Where possible, we recommend that students sit an alternative, on-site deferred test to ensure that a component of secure assessment is available should the student require an aegrotat for the final examination.
+Where possible, we recommend that students sit an alternative, on-campus deferred test to ensure that a component of secure assessment is available should the student require an aegrotat for the final examination.
 Alternative test questions must be of comparable difficulty and format.

 Designing tests and exams